At a Glance

 - Why this job: Make a real impact on local ecology and enjoy nature while meeting like-minded people.

-- Qualifications: No experience needed; just a passion for nature and willingness to learn.
+- Qualifications: No experience needed; just a passion for nature and conservation.

 - Other info: Choose your commitment level, from 2 hours a month to once a year.